 The best high-yield online savings accounts offer strong interest rates and great customer service, making them a popular option for savers.
-Studies also show online savings accounts often come with lower fees.
+In addition, studies show online savings accounts often come with lower fees.
 Read More

-“High-yield” is unfortunately a bit of a misnomer these days; a decade ago, interest rates were 4% and 5% among select savings accounts and money market accounts.
-Today, the best rates are around 1% while a fair amount are still hovering near 0%!
+“High-yield” is, unfortunately, a bit of a misnomer these days.
+A decade ago, interest rates were 4% and 5% among select savings accounts and money market accounts.
+Today, the best rates are around 1%, but some banks offer rates hovering near 0%!
 This trend will continue until banks and credit unions need more cash from depositors.

-Interest rates are important because money shouldn’t lose too much purchasing power.
-In a perfect world, interest rates offered by banks should beat inflation while preserving the balance without risk.
+Interest rates are important because our money shouldn’t lose purchasing power.
+Ideally, interest rates offered by banks should beat inflation while preserving the balance without risk.
 I am not aware of any bank offering a savings option with ongoing interest rates high enough to beat inflation, whether measured by the government-reported CPI-U or by any other meaningful measure of consumer prices.
 Nevertheless, if your savings is at a brick and mortar bank earning below 0.25% APY, choose one of the better options below.

 When evaluating customer service, there are two important factors to consider.
 The best banks offer all account maintenance and transfers through a professional, reliable, and easy-to-navigate website.
-Secondly, live customer service representatives should be knowledgeable, helpful, and available, although customers should have to deal with a representative infrequently if at all.
+Secondly, live customer service representatives should be knowledgeable, helpful, and available, even if customers should not have to deal with a representative frequently.

 Based on my own experiences and reviews from other Consumerism Commentary readers, here are the most-recommended accounts for short-term savings.
-All of the listed interest rates directly below from our partners and in the table that follows are current but they are subject to change by the banks.
+All of the listed interest rates directly below from our partners and in the table that follows are current, although interest rates are subject to change by the banks.
 Although I have nine accounts listed below the table of rates, you don’t need to have accounts with that many different banks.
 Choose one that fits you the best.

 First, here is a list of the latest interest rates.
 Following this table, I offer a few of my own observations and opinions about savings accounts from nine popular online banks.

-At 1.05% APY, Synchrony bank offers one of the highest rates available today on an FDIC-insured savings account.
+At 1.15% APY, Synchrony Bank offers one of the highest rates available today on an FDIC-insured savings account.
 With no minimum balance required and no monthly service fees, it’s one of the most popular options.

-EverBank has a variety of products including a high yield checking account, a money market account, and world currency CDs, all with top-tier interest rates.
-Currently, for first time account holders, Everbank’s Yield Pledge Money Market account offers a new account bonus rate of 1.11% for the first year, with an ongoing APY after that of 0.61% for account balances up to $150K.
-And their Yield Pledge Checking Account for first time account holders for balances up to $100,000 offers a new account bonus rate of 1.11% for the first year and the ongoing APY is tiered 0.25%-0.61% APY.
+EverBank has a variety of products including a high yield checking account, a money market account, and world currency CDs.
+All of these accounts offer top-tier interest rates.
+For example, first time account holders of Everbank’s Yield Pledge Money Market account earn a new account bonus rate of 1.21% for the first year.
+After the first year, the ongoing APY is 0.61% for account balances up to $250K.
+And their Yield Pledge Checking Account for first time account holders for balances up to $100,000 offers a new account bonus rate of 1.21% for the first year and the ongoing APY is tiered 0.25%-0.61% APY.
 Click here to apply.

-Discover Bank offers a solid online savings account with a fast opening process; my account was opened within twenty-four hours.
-The current interest rate for the Discover Bank Online Savings Account is 1.01% APY.
+Discover Bank offers a solid online savings account with a fast opening process.
+For example, I opened my account within twenty-four hours.
+The current interest rate for the Discover Bank Online Savings Account is 1.10% APY.

 CIT Bank was founded in 1908 in St. Louis by Henry Ittleson.
 Throughout the 20th century, CIT continued to grow, in all sectors.
-CIT Bank, an FDIC-insured institution, serves consumers and small businesses with certificates of deposit, savings accounts and custodial accounts.
-CIT Savings account offers 0.95% APY on all deposits between $100-$24,999 and 0.95% APY on all deposits of $25,000 and above.
+An FDIC-insured institution, serves consumers and small businesses with certificates of deposit, savings accounts, and custodial accounts.
+CIT Savings account offers 1.15% APY on all deposits.
 Click here to apply.

 SmartyPig currently sports one of the better interest rates you can find online at 1.12% APY.
-In addition to the high interest rate, you can also convert your savings goals into gift cards and earn an additional bonus for each gift card conversion.
-SmartyPig is not a bank by itself, but it is a goal-oriented savings vehicle, a layer, that can be compared with other savings accounts.
+You can also convert your savings goals into gift cards and earn an additional bonus for each gift card conversion.
+SmartyPig is not a bank by itself.
+It is a goal-oriented savings vehicle, a layer, that can be compared with other savings accounts.

 HSBC Advance offers no fees and no minimum balance requirement.
-HSBC Advance (formerly HSBC Direct) entered the race with one of the highest interest rates ever available at 6% APY.
+Formerly HSBC Direct, it entered the race with one of the highest interest rates ever available at 6% APY.
 HSBC Advance Online Savings Account has an interest rate of 0.05% APY for $15,000.

 What is your favorite online savings account?
 Share your thoughts in the comments below.